- Friday 06 March 2020

 Prof Ioannis Kokkoris

-Prof Ioannis Kokkoris holds the Chair in Competition Law and Economics at the Centre for Commercial Law Studies, Queen Mary University of London, UK.
+Prof Ioannis Kokkoris holds the Moderator in Competition Law and Economics at the Centre for Commercial Law Studies, Queen Mary University of London, UK.
 He is also the Dean of Global Engagement in the Faculty of Humanities and Social Sciences.
 Professor Kokkoris is an expert on Competition Law and Economics.
 His research interests span all areas of competition law and policy including comparative competition law/economics and policy focusing on EU, US, BRICS and ASEAN.
 Professor Kokkoris formerly served at the UK Competition and Markets Authority, DG Competition, European Commission and US Federal Trade Commission.

 Bruce Wardhaugh is a Senior Lecturer in Competition Law at the School of Law of the University of Manchester.
 He holds LLB (JD) and PhD degrees from the University of Toronto, and an LLM from the University of Amsterdam.
 Prior to beginning an academic career in law, Bruce practiced in British Columbia (Canada) for several years.